 7. Want a Luxury Trip?
 Visit in the Rainy Season

-The final point offers holidaymakers the chance to save not just a few dollars but potentially hundreds if not thousands.
+The final point offers holidaymakers the chance to save not just a few dollars but hundreds if not thousands.
 Thailand’s low season corresponds with the rainy season between May and July.
 Hotel prices can drop as low as 50% of the original value during this brief period.
 Search online beforehand and see if you can save anything on accommodation costs by visiting a different month.

 Money Saved Now is More to Spend Later